Archon: An Architecture Search Framework for Inference-Time Techniques: Introduction

 \begin{itemize} \item \textbf{Understanding the Utilities of Inference-Time Techniques}: Inference-time architectures typically delegate their additional inference budget towards more model sampling calls \citep{chen2024llmcallsneedscaling, brown2024largelanguagemonkeysscaling}, which can be effective for math and coding tasks.
-Other tasks such as instruction-following and reasoning are shown to benefit from additional techniques, including ranking and fusion \citep{wang2024mixtureofagentsenhanceslargelanguage, llm-blender-2023}.
-While all of these methods are valuable, \textit{it is essential to identify which inference-time techniques are most effective for different task categories.} \item \textbf{Understanding the Interactions Between Inference-Time Techniques}: While previous studies analyzed these techniques individually (e.g. generation sampling in \cite{chen2024llmcallsneedscaling}), \textit{we need a more comprehensive understanding of the relationships between different inference-time techniques} across different tasks (e.g. is it better to use more models or generate more samples per model?).
+Other tasks, such as following instructions and reasoning, have been shown to benefit from additional techniques, including ranking and fusion \citep{wang2024mixtureofagentsenhanceslargelanguage, llm-blender-2023}.
+While all of these methods are valuable, \textit{it is essential to identify which inference-time techniques are most effective for different task categories.} \item \textbf{Understanding the Interactions Between Inference-Time Techniques}: While previous studies analyzed these techniques individually (e.g., generation sampling in \citet{chen2024llmcallsneedscaling}), \textit{we need a more comprehensive understanding of the relationships between different inference-time techniques} across different tasks (e.g., is it better to use more models or generate more samples per model?).

-\item \textbf{Efficiently and Automatically Searching the Large Design Space of Inference-Time Architectures}: Given a set of available LLMs and target tasks, there is currently no single prevailing inference-time architecture for maximizing downstream accuracy across all tasks (\autoref{tab:archon_main_results}).
-The search space of inference-time architectures is expansive, requiring practitioners to make several key configuration decisions: \textit{which LLMs to use, how many times to sample them, how to combine the candidate generations, what inference-time techniques to perform on the candidates, and more}.
-These motivate the need for adaptive and automated architecture search approaches.
+\item \textbf{Efficiently and Automatically Searching the Large Design Space of Inference-Time Architectures}: Given a set of available LLMs and target tasks, there is currently no single prevailing inference-time architecture for maximizing downstream accuracy across all tasks (\autoref{tab:archon_main_table_results}).
+The search space for inference-time architectures is expansive, requiring practitioners to make several key configuration decisions, such as \textit{which LLMs to use, how many times to sample them, and how to combine and filter the candidate generations}.
+These motivate the need for automated and adaptive architecture search approaches.

 \end{itemize}